 Go2 is not a poor man’s Blue 2 by any means.
 It is leaner and faster to learn, with some similarities and inspirations for sure.
-Go2 has more focus on step sequencing and modulation, less on the synthesis making it a perfect instrument for quick inspiration ideas without the tech getting in the way.
+Go2 has more focus on step sequencing and modulation, less on synthesis making it a perfect instrument for quick inspiration ideas without the tech getting in the way.

 Go2 has been a very enjoyable synth to learn.
 Though it is missing much of the weight and depth of its bigger brethren, I have not noticed any limitations in creativity.
 Never once was I restricted or felt I needed extra features to get the tone I wanted.

-A simple core synth with complex rhythm and modulation section.
-Excellent selection of presets makes this a perfect choice for both novices and seasoned vets.
+A simple core synth with a complex rhythm and modulation section.
+An excellent selection of presets makes this a perfect choice for both novices and seasoned vets.
 Creating a great sound is fast with more focus on animating sound rather than designing raw synthesis.

 Go2 sounds excellent and is at a price that won’t come close to breaking the bank.
 A simple workflow and seemingly endless supply of creative presets mean Go2 is unquestionably the go-to synth I was hoping for.